We Buy House With a Squatter in Washington

 Sell a House With a Squatter in Washington

-To deal with squatters in Washington, you must be familiar with the local laws.
-Squatting, according to Washington law, is defined as dwelling without authority in an abandoned or disused building or plot of land.
+You must be familiar with the local laws to deal with squatters in Washington.
+According to Washington law, squatting is defined as dwelling without authority in an abandoned or disused building or plot of land.
 Trespassing is entering someone’s property without their consent.
-These are different; trespassing can lead to criminal charges while dealing with squatters usually involves going through civil procedures to evict them.
+These are different; trespassing can lead to criminal charges, while dealing with squatters usually involves going through civil procedures to evict them.

 Are There Legal Ways To Approach A Squatter In Your House?

 To legally approach a squatter in Washington, you should start by trying to negotiate peacefully.
-If it does not work, you must go through the eviction process as outlined by Washington state law.
-It’s a good idea to consult with a lawyer who can provide personalized guidance and guarantee that all of your actions are legal.
+If it does not work, you must go through the eviction process outlined by Washington state law.
+It’s a good idea to consult a lawyer who can provide personalized guidance and guarantee that your actions are legal.

 Should You Contact Law Enforcement Immediately Upon Discovering A Squatter?